What Is Dry January? How to Start Your 2021 Alcohol-free.

 What is Dry January?

 Dry January is a movement to go without alcohol for the month of January.
-It gained popularity in the UK, but since has expanded to the US and beyond.
-People’s motivations for participating in Dry January vary, from wanting to kick up wellness in the New Year to starting a recovery journey from alcohol addiction.
+It gained popularity in the UK, but has since expanded to the US and beyond.
+People’s motivations for participating in Dry January vary—from wanting to kick up wellness in the New Year to starting a recovery journey from alcohol addiction.

 What are the benefits of Dry January?